DeepPopat/documentation-user/inventory/routes/concepts/use_routes.rst

 .. image:: media/use_routes07.png
     :align: center

-Open the product on which you want to apply the routes (:menuselection:`Configuration --> Product Categories`).
+Open the product category on which you want to apply the routes (:menuselection:`Configuration --> Product Categories`).
 Select the route(s) under the **Logistics** section :